Wondering if the time and cost of dental implant surgery are worth it?

 Bone health:

 When you have dental implants, the root of your tooth is replaced by an implant.
-This means that bone loss is much less likely, but it is still probable.
+This means that bone loss is much less likely but still probable.

 Durability:

 One of the most significant advantages of dental implants is that they are a solution that is just as permanent as you can find.
-Since the implants are attached to your jaw bone, they are very secure, and you should expect them to be just as strong as your natural teeth if you take good care of them.
-Dental implants are a perfect choice for those looking for a long-term alternative when you consider that dentures usually last for only around five to eight years.
+Since the implants are attached to your jawbone, they are very secure, and you should expect them to be just as strong as your natural teeth if you take good care of them.
+Dental implants are perfect for those looking for a long-term alternative when dentures usually last only five to eight years.

 Practical advantages:

-Dental implants (also referred to as teeth implants) are not just for people who want a flawless smile for an image.
-Since the titanium post of the implant is fused into your jaw, the implants remain in place.
+Dental implants (also called teeth implants) are not just for people who want a flawless smile for an image.
+Since the implant’s titanium post is fused into your jaw, the implants remain in place.
 That means your voice is not impaired (unlike dentures), and eating is more comfortable.

 The Cons of Dental Implants: Patience is a Virtue